 Today’s young people and their families often choose Camp Fire specifically because of our legacy and continued practice of diversity and inclusion.

-Adults sometimes forget to stop and tell a child how important he or she is.
+Adults sometimes forget to stop and tell the kids and teens in our lives how important they are.
 Absolutely Incredible Kid Day® is a reminder to do just that.
-Camp Fire is an expert in adult-to-child communication, and Absolutely Incredible Kid Day® strengthens the important bond between kids and adults.
+Camp Fire is an expert in adult-to-youth relationships, and Absolutely Incredible Kid Day® strengthens the important bond between kids and adults.

 For Absolutely Incredible Kid Day®, a letter is personal, tangible and something a person can hold onto for years to come.
 Through written words, people can express emotions they may hold back in conversation.
 And during the often-challenging times of adolescence, children may be more open to reading a letter than having a talk that may “embarrass” them.

-If you want to join Camp Fire in showing our children how valued they are, or for media inquiries, contact Camp Fire National Headquarters by e-mailing firstname.lastname@example.org
+If you want to join Camp Fire in celebrating youth, or for media inquiries, contact Camp Fire National Headquarters by e-mailing email@example.com